 But does PR provide a satisfactory solution to the fair division problem?
-Each party will get a (roughly) 'fair' share of parliamentary representation.
-However, once the election is over a government has to be formed and a coalition arrangement may need to be negotiated.
+For sure, each party gets a (roughly) "fair" share of parliamentary representation.
+However, once the election is over, a government has to be formed and a coalition arrangement may need to be negotiated.
 The political power of each player in the government formation game may not be proportional to either its score or its parliamentary representation.
-PR can divide seats up 'fairly' but is unlikely to divide power up 'fairly.'
-This may be a potential source of manipulative behaviour.
+PR can divide seats up "fairly" but it is unlikely to divide power up "fairly."
+This may be a potential source of manipulative behaviour of some voters.

-Later in this section we will assume that some voters may be interested in the post-election distribution of parliamentary power.
+Later we will assume that some voters may be interested in the post-election distribution of parliamentary power.
 For this reason we need some tools for evaluating distributions of power.
-Indices of voting power are an obvious first choice for this purpose (Taylor, 1995, Felsenthal and Machover, 1998).
+Indices of voting power are an obvious first choice for this purpose (Felsenthal and Machover, 1998).
 We will assume that the distribution of voting power in a parliament can be computed by a (normalised) voting power index.
-Given a parliament $\mathbf{x} = (x_1, \ldots, x_m)$, a voting power index P computes a vector of voting powers $P(\mathbf{x}) = (p_1, \ldots, p_m)$, where p_i denotes the proportion of voting power held by party a_i .
+Given a parliament $\mathbf{x} = (x_1, \dots, x_m)$, a voting power index P computes a vector of voting powers $P(\mathbf{x}) = (p_1, \dots, p_m)$, where p_i denotes the proportion of voting power held by party a_i .